 Turtle: Owen Mercon a.k.a.
 Turtle is our host for The North Country Trader on Sunday mornings from 9 to 11.
-Youo may remember seeing Turtle on the History Channel show Down East Dickering he also did a trading show Saturdays on WLOB Radio in Portland Maine.
-Turtle has been host of WKXH’s Sunday show, Northcountry Trader since 2014.
-When he isn’t on the Trader he can be found randomly sitting in with Shawn Knight and as a studio technician during Red Sox & Patriot’s games as well as live events on our sister station 1340 Am WSTJ.
+Youo may remember seeing Turtle on the History Channel show Down East Dickering, for two seasons.
+Turtle has been host of WKXH’s Sunday show, North Country Trader since 2014.
+When he isn’t on the Trader he can be found randomly sitting in with Shawn Knight and as a studio technician during Red Sox & Patriot’s games, as well as live events on our sister station 1340 AM WSTJ.
 Turtle moved to East Burke Vermont 23 years ago from Maine.
-When not on the radio Turtle is a treasure hunter and enjoys flea markets, tag sales and metal detecting.
+When not on the radio, Turtle is a treasure hunter and enjoys flea markets, tag sales and metal detecting.
 In the summer Turtle wants to host Vermont’s LARGEST FLEA MARKET in Lyndonville, as a community fundraiser.

 Kiki Garcia: I was born and raised just outside of Boston, Massachusetts.
 I knew at an early age I wanted to be on the radio.
 Now you can say, I am ‘living in the dream’.
 I love anything that has to do with Pop Culture, Music and Football.
 When I am not watching E!
 Entertainment Television, I am yelling at the TV, willing the New England Patriots to victory.
 I cannot imagine a world without music, and I get caught singing in the hallways at work, all the time.
 Some other favorite activities are Shopping, watching Scandal, and believe it or not, Laundry.
 I have a wonderful husband who loves it when you call him Honeybear, 3 incredible kids, 2 dogs, and a cat named Tedi Bruschi.